jperrone27/turtlebot4_wall_following/README.md

 The initial design, which relied on LiDAR, was successfully adapted to use the higher-reliability IR sensor data for robust control in dynamic environments.

+## Demonstration Video

+The following is a link to a Youtube Shorts video demonstrating basic wall-following functionality in a lab envvironment: [Youtube Shorts Link](https://youtube.com/shorts/YgjRR1WlokQ?feature=share)

 ---

 ## 🚀 Overview and Control Strategy